richorama/richorama.github.io/_posts/2015-01-13-thoughts-on-deploying-orleans.md

 {% endhighlight %}

 * Visual Studio then automatically creates a setting in the `ServiceConfiguration.*.cscfg` files called `Microsoft.Orleans.DataConnectionString`.
 The developer uses the Visual Studio GUI to pick the storage connection string.
+* Add a `OrleansConfiguration.xml` file to the Worker Role project.
 * Publish.

 ## Problems